erichVK5/KicadSymbolToGEDA/README.md

 Some Kicad libraries use non ASCII characters in device descriptions and pin labels.
 The utility replaces these with underscores.

+Kicad does not seem to require grid aligned pins.
+This utility can attempt to snap pins to a specified grid size, i.e. -g 100 or -g 200, in the commandline, to make net connections easier to perform on the symbol in gschem.

 Remaining functionality to be refined includes the HTML summary file and author credit options.